jamesoliver1981/Kaggle_Santander_ProdRec/README.md

 # Playing with Kaggles' Santander Production Recommendation Dataset

 This page is where I will document the progress of playing with the aforementioned dataset.
 This competition ran back in 2016 and provided Kagglers with approximately customer records, with monthly snapshots going back over 18 months.
 There are approximately 1million unique customers over the 18 month period, and the majority appear in each month.
+The competition was actually based on if a customer were to purchase a product, what would they buy.
+I will instead focus on creating a model which predicts who will buy a new product of any description.
+This restricts my ability to just lift from existing Kaggle submissions.
 The data and information can be found [here](https://www.kaggle.com/c/santander-product-recommendation)

 # Data